philc/book-notes/an elegant puzzle - will larson.md

   * "More engineers, more problems"
-    * The book provides some estimates of how the productivity of your trained engineers can erode to zero under conditions of high headcount growth, due to the crushing load of interviewing, training, oncall, more teams, and new management layers.
+    * The book provides some estimates of how the productivity of your trained engineers can erode to zero under conditions of high headcount growth, due to the crushing load of interviewing, training, oncall, overhead due to more teams, and new management layers.
   * Ways to manage entropy
     * Interview load
       * Batch together the interviewing responsibility that engineers must do, and then give them a month off.